 - Model an approximation of reality created for the purpose of solving a problem. - Engineering geology The application of geological, geomorphological and hydrogeological knowledge to engineering. - Engineering Geological Model (EGM) a comprehensive knowledge framework that allows for the logical evaluation and interpretation of the geological, geomorphological and hydrogeological conditions that could impact a project and their engineering characteristics.
 The EGM comprises both conceptual and observational components and may consist of a number of interrelated models and approaches.
-The Geological Model, the Geotechnical Model and a Geohazard Assessment are outputs from the EGM knowledge framework. - Conceptual Model a model based mainly on engineering geological concepts and interpretations and the knowledge that certain engineering geological conditions and processes are likely to have certain engineering characteristics. - Observational Model a model based mainly on engineering and geological observations and measurements that are constrained in space by 3D data (xyz) or in space and time by 4D data (xyz plus time).
-Increasingly, the observational model is developed within a digital environment. - Engineering geological units volumes of the ground with a similar geological history and similar engineering characteristics that are established in the context of the project engineering. - Engineering geological mapping the preparation of a map depicting the distribution and surface boundaries of engineering geological units, geological structures, geomorphology and hydrogeological conditions that are of significance to the project using appropriate symbology carried out at a scale and level of detail determined by the purpose of the mapping, that might range from regional resource assessment to confirmation of foundation conditions. - Geological Model an output from the EGM knowledge framework that represents the distribution in 3D space of the engineering geological units, hydrogeological conditions and geological and geomorphological processes. - Geotechnical Model an output from the EGM knowledge framework that provides the engineering characteristics and/or geotechnical parameters of relevant aspects of the Geological Model. - Analytical Model a simplification of the Geotechnical Model developed for the purpose of engineering assessment, analysis or design. - Digital Model collation and presentation of data within a software environment to allow visualisation, interpretation and aid in communication of parts of the EGM, increasingly developed in 3D. - Digital visualisation the output of a digital model, usually a graphic display in 2D or 3D of selected parts of the data.
+The Geological Model, the Geotechnical Model and a Geohazard Assessment are outputs from the EGM knowledge framework. - Conceptual Model a model based mainly on engineering geological concepts and interpretations and the knowledge that certain engineering geological conditions and processes are likely to have certain engineering characteristics.
+A temporal conceptual model (sometimes called an evolutionary model) illustrates how ground conditions may have evolved over both recent and geological time. - Observational Model a model based mainly on engineering and geological observations and measurements that are constrained in space by 3D data (xyz) or in space and time by 4D data (xyz plus time).
+Increasingly, the observational model is developed within a digital environment. - Engineering geological units volumes of the ground with a similar geological history and similar engineering characteristics that are established in the context of the project engineering. - Engineering geological mapping the preparation of a map depicting the distribution and surface boundaries of engineering geological units, geological structures, geomorphology and hydrogeological conditions that are of significance to the project using appropriate symbology carried out at a scale and level of detail determined by the purpose of the mapping, which might range from regional resource assessment to confirmation of foundation conditions. - Geological Model an output from the EGM knowledge framework that documents the distribution in 3D space of the engineering geological units, hydrogeological conditions and geological and geomorphological processes. - Geotechnical Model an output from the EGM knowledge framework that provides the engineering characteristics and/or geotechnical parameters of relevant aspects of the Geological Model. - Analytical Model a simplification of the Geological Model and the Geotechnical Model developed for the purpose of engineering assessment, analysis or design. - Digital Model collation and presentation of data within a software environment to allow visualisation, interpretation and aid in communication of parts of the EGM, increasingly developed in 3D.

-- Ground Model type of model, often specified as a deliverable in contracts or required by Standards, that provides a summary of the understanding of the ground and groundwater conditions at a site at a specific point in time.
+- Digital visualisation the output of a digital model, usually a graphic display in 2D or 3D of selected parts of the data. - Ground Model a type of model, often specified as a deliverable in contracts or required by standards, that provides a summary of the understanding of the ground and groundwater conditions at a site at a specific point in time.
 This may include geotechnical parameters for the various units contained within it.
 The meaning of this term varies in different codes and standards. - Geohazards geological and geomorphological processes or phenomena that can adversely impact a project, for example, karst development, landslides, underground mining, ground gas, seismic activity etc. - Project the purpose for which the EGM is being developed.
 EGMs are commonly used to assess the ground response to an engineering project but they are also used for broader application such as the assessment of natural resources, regional geohazard assessments etc.

-I.I.2 Fundamental principles
+1.1.2 Fundamental principles